What are web push notifications?

 News and media

-If the user has clicked on category A notifications the most then it clearly indicates his interest in that category and would be more likely to entertain notifications from the same.
+1. Based on previous user engagement: If the user has clicked on category A notifications the most, then it clearly indicates his interest in that category and would be more likely to entertain notifications from the same.

-Best practices while setting up a browser push campaign
+Best practices for setting up web push campaigns

 - It makes the user confirm that they have just subscribed to your push notifications.

-- web push notification is a relatively new entity.
-It was introduced first by Chrome just a year ago, followed by Mozilla and Safari.
+- Web push notification is a relatively new entity.
+It was introduced first by Chrome just a year ago, later followed by Mozilla and Safari.
 A majority of users still confuse it for app push notification.
-So if they happen to receive a notification even after the app is uninstalled it leads to utter chaos (recall this facebook thread again).
+So if they happen to receive a notification even after the app is uninstalled, it leads to utter chaos (recall this Facebook thread again).
 Sending them a welcome message would give them necessary hint about the distinction between browser and app notification.